 “…nowhere in the entire Bible are the terms ‘immortal’ or ‘everlasting’ linked with the word ‘soul.’
 Instead, the Scriptures state that a soul is mortal, meaning that it dies.
 (Ezekiel 18:4, 20)” (Bible Teach p 210).

 At this point, they have hopped from one error to another.
 Earlier, they (mis)defined death as “non-existence,” so here they are applying that wrong definition onto the soul.

 This argument fails for the simple fact that it was the immortal breath from God that made Adam “a living soul.”
 Only the body was made from dust and it is the only part of man that dies at physical death and goes back to the dust, when the inner man (soul and spirit) leaves the body (Gen. 2:7, James 2:26).

 A Bible scholar pointed out that, “When God created man He created Him in His own image (Gen. 1:26-27).
 The question is: What is the image of God in man?
 The image of God in man cannot be physical because God is a spirit (John 4:24) and does not have a body.
 The image, then, must be non-material…” (Paul Enns, The Moody Handbook of Theology, 2008, 318).

 Moses died and was buried by God (Deut.
 34), yet centuries after his death, he spoke with Jesus (Mt.
 17:3).
-If he became non-existent after death, did God re-create him that moment and made him non-existent again after then?
-No. Jesus said God “is not a God of the dead, but of the living” (Luke 20:38).
+If he became non-existent after death, that means God re-created him that moment and made him non-existent again after then.
+But that didn’t happen.
+Jesus said God “is not a God of the dead, but of the living” (Luke 20:38).
 He is not the God of the non-existent.